gray-adeyi/gray-adeyi/README.md

 - [paystack-sdk (js/ts)](https://github.com/gray-adeyi/paystack-sdk)
 - [korapay-sdk (js/ts)](https://github.com/gray-adeyi/korapay-sdk)

-I interested in anything that makes me grow as a developer and as a better humain being in general.
+I'm interested in anything that makes me grow as a developer and as a better humain being in general.

 You can find me on: